iminparallel/Cryptojacking_analysis/readme.txt

            https://www.kaggle.com/datasets/keshanijayasinghe/cryptojacking-attack-timeseries-dataset
 Solution:

 The approach was identifying the columns that captured statistically irregular behaviour of certain records in the dataset, and flagging those records.
 Records with certain number of flags were classified as problematic.
-Next we evaluated how our analyses fared over the actual threats.
+Next we evaluated how our analysis fared over the actual threats.